mapbox/mapbox-gl-leaflet/README.md

 This is a binding from [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/) to the familiar [Leaflet](http://leafletjs.com/) API.

-The leaflet-master branch is compatible with the latest leaflet releases (1.x), see https://github.com/mapbox/mapbox-gl-leaflet/tree/leaflet-master
+## Compatibility
+This branch is compatible with Leaflet 0.7.x versions.
+For a version compatible with leaflet 1.x, please check out the master branch of this project.

+This branch is compatible with early versions of mapbox-gl-js and might break as mapbox makes changes on the project.
+The master branch keeps compatibility with recent releases of mapbox-gl-js (>12)

 ## [Documentation](API.md)